cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `1.5.3`.
+The current version of ZendSentry is `1.5.4`.
+This version works with Zend Framework <=2.5.2.

 #Latest Changes
-- Fix: Error reporting level needs to be configurable through config and must not be null
+- branch of legacy version to support older ZF versions

 #Important Changes
+- 1.5.4: Legacy branch
 - 1.5.2: Configurable error messages
 - 1.4.0: Raven configuration can now be overwritten through ZendSentry configuration if needed
 - 1.2.0: supports tags, every logging action returns the Sentry event_id, Raven is registered as Service